GBrunelli/spring-simulation/README.md

 A cada passo de tempo:
    - Calculamos a força da mola e a força de amortecimento.
    - Somamos as forças para obter a força resultante.
-   - Atualizamos a aceleração, velocidade e posição usando o método de Euler explícito.
+   - Atualizamos a aceleração, velocidade e posição.

 ---